Section 13 Form 4A: rent increase guide for tenants

 - If your next step turns on section 13 rent increase rules, read rent increase checker.

-- If you need the route-specific rules on section 13 rent increase rules, start with Renters' Rights Act guide so you can check the dates and documents against your own case.
+- If you need the route-specific rules on the post-1 May 2026 reform framework, start with Section 21 transition rules so you can check the dates and documents against your own case.

 Sources used for this guide